eduardolmedeiros/vagrant-playground/tomcat/README.md

 ## tomcat vagrant sample

-This is a sample tomcat vagrant configuration managed by puppet provision.
+This is a sample tomcat vagrant configuration managed by puppet provision and r10k plugin to manage the puppet modules.

 ### 1. Install prerequisites